 Tate Kids: is aimed more at KS3 and below.
 There is a great range of activities presented in a really accessible and fun way.
 Video’s, games and activities are all included.
 The option to share work that is produced is also a good way of building community whilst young people are not able to be at school.

-Guggenheim Museum, New York: Not had the chance to soak up the arts and culture in New York in person?
-Not to worry – you can use Google street view technology to access the Guggenheim’s extensive collection from your armchair!
+Guggenheim Museum, New York: not had the chance to soak up the arts and culture in New York in person?
+Don’t worry – you can use Google street view technology to access the Guggenheim’s extensive collection from your armchair!
 This would be very much like a real gallery visit for students.
 For instance, GCSE and A level students could be challenged to find 4 works of art that would link to their current theme.

 British Museum interactive timeline: you can shoot backwards and forwards in time to explore artefacts from around the world on this great virtual tour.
 I would set a challenge like asking students to choose two objects to compare in terms of appearance and use.